Church of St Mary de Castro, Leicester: Architectural history

 The early-12th-century church had no aisles, and various parts of these walls survive.
 It underwent a major expansion in the 1160, with a north aisle, doorways to north and west, and an extension to the chancel.
 The two doorways provide external Norman zigzag decoration, but it is the sedilia and piscina in the Chancel extension that Nikolaus Pevsner describes as "the finest piece of Norman decoration in the county".
 Thirteenth-century alterations culminated in a major reworking of transepts and south aisle, to create an aisle wider than the nave, providing much more space for local parishioners.
-Also the huge east window of the south aisle, with ingenious tracery, was created around 1300.
-The tower was built inside the south aisle, apparently as an afterthought, rising to a quatrefoil frieze, four decorated pinnacles, and the needlelike spire rising from the battlements.
+The large geometrical traceried east window of the south aisle was created around 1300.
+The tower was built inside the south aisle, apparently as an afterthought, rising to a quatrefoil frieze, four decorated pinnacles, and the recessed parapet spire rising from behind the battlements.
 The spire was rebuilt in 1783, but retained its crockets and three tiers of lucarnes.
-The interior was worked on by George Gilbert Scott throughout the 1860s.
+The interior was heavily restored by George Gilbert Scott throughout the 1860s, at which time much of the stonework and furnishings were replaced.